miminame-daisuki/nhentai-scraper/README.md

 4. Depending on your installation, execute the program either by:
     - Double clicking the `main` unix executable file.
     - Running `python main.py` (located in the `src/` folder) in your terminal.

-    (If you want the program to continue running even when the computer is in sleep, do either of the following:
+- If you want the program to continue to run even when the computer is in sleep, do either of the following instead:
-    - Double click the main_`no_sleep.command` file in the `src/` folder
+    - Double click the `main_no_sleep.command` file in the `src/` folder
-    - Run `caffeinate python main.py` inside the `src/` folder.)
+    - Run `caffeinate python main.py` inside the `src/` folder.

 5. Follow the instructions, and copy-paste your cookies & user agent from Step 3. when prompted.

-6. The program will automatically create a `Downloaded/` folder for the downloaded galleries.
+6. The program will automatically create a `Downloaded/` folder for the downloaded galleries and begin download.

 7. To end the program, simply press `Ctrl-c`.